INSPIRATIONAL, MOTIVATIONAL SPEAKERS & CONSULTANTS ON AUTISM SPECTRUM DISORDERS

 We have also benefited from many additional treatments over the years such as Applied Behavioral Analysis (ABA), Picture Exchange Communication System (PECS), Visual Supports, Sensory Integration Therapy, Auditory training, Vision Therapy, Martial Arts, Chiropractic Care, Reflex Inhibition Therapy, Interactive Metronome, Personal Training and many other interventions which will be further discussed in the story.

-We are now in our fourth year in college at Northeast Wisconsin Technical College in Green Bay, Wisconsin.
-Mitchell earned an Associate Degree in Marketing with an emphasis in Digital Marketing in December, 2018.
+We will soon complete our experience at Northeast Wisconsin Technical College in Green Bay, Wisconsin.
+Mitchell has earned an Associate Degree in Marketing with an emphasis in Digital Marketing in December, 2018.
 He also has a Technical Diploma in Digital Marketing and Technical Certification in Promotions and Event Management.
 He is currently taking classes in Hotel and Hospitality Management.
 Matthew earned Technical Diplomas in Web Design Technician and Digital Marketing and a Certification in Promotions and Event Management in December, 2018.
 He is currently working toward earning an Associate Degree in Marketing with a Digital Marketing Emphasis.

 Mission Statement: To provide educational opportunities for others related to living and learning with Autism and offer hope and encouragement to individuals with Autism and their families.

 Click on Shawano Leader image below to read an article about our experiences living and learning with Autism prior to high school graduation.